Patrick Levels

-Patrick Levels (born July 13, 1994) is a Canadian football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Patrick Levels (born July 13, 1994) is an American former professional football defensive back who played in the Canadian Football League (CFL) with the Calgary Stampeders, Montreal Alouettes, and Ottawa Redblacks.
+He played college football at Baylor University.

 Professional career

 Calgary Stampeders

 Levels played for the Calgary Stampeders from 2017 to 2018 and won his first Grey Cup championship following the Stampeders' victory in the 106th Grey Cup game.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 After signing as a free agent with the Montreal Alouettes, Levels played in all 18 games where he had 86 defensive tackles, five sacks, and two forced fumbles and was named a CFL East All-Star at year's end.

 Hamilton Tiger-Cats

 On February 12, 2020, Levels signed with the Hamilton Tiger-Cats.
 However, the 2020 CFL season was cancelled and he did not play for the team.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-Levels re-signed with the Montreal Alouettes on February 9, 2021.
+Levels re-signed with the Alouettes on February 9, 2021.
 In 12 games, he recorded 42 defensive tackles, three sacks, one interception, and one touchdown.
 He became a free agent upon the expiry of his contract on February 8, 2022.